SHINE in Computing

 Pupils will build friendly and trusting relationships with other pupils and staff that will allow for collaborative work.
+This is supported by a developing understanding of the ways to overcome the risks of the world of technology guided by the curriculum, staff and Digital Ambassadors to feel safe.

 At Bantock School we believe that computing should permeate the curriculum, allowing our children to learn how they want, when they want and where they want.
 We believe that computing should be a ‘tool’ for learning, which children can make use of when they decide, throughout the curriculum.
 This will then give further purpose to the learning.